Pinafore/nlp-hw/tfidf_guesser/README.md

 1. Don't use all of the data, especially at first.
 Use the _limit_ command line argument (as in the above example).
 Indeed, you might be able to improve accuracy by *excluding* some of the data.
+1. On a related note, don't create a [dense matrix](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.todense.html) out of tf-idf counts.
+By default, the tf-idf libraries will create a sparse matrix where only the non-zero elements are allocated memory.
+A dense matrix will require way too much space (e.g., if you have 25k terms and 300k documents, that's going to be around 50 GiB, and that's going to be too big for most laptops and certainly for Gradescope).
+Any of the operations that you need to do you can do with the sparse matrix.
-2. In case you see an error that your submission timed out on Gradescope, that means that your code needs to be simplified.
+3. In case you see an error that your submission timed out on Gradescope, that means that your code needs to be simplified.
     This is essential for your  code to work on Gradescope, so think of ways you can optimize your code.
-Another issue if if you're trying to create the matrix one row at a time; it's possible to do it in batch.
+Another issue if if you're trying to create the matrix one row at a time; it's possible to do it in batch, and that will speed things up.
 2. Another problem with the submission might be that your pickle file (how your vectorizer / matrix is saved) is too large (Gradescope has a 100MB limit).
 Remember that your tf-idf representation is a matrix.
 It could be that your tf-idf representation is too wide (too many terms) or too tall (too many documents).
 You had to deal with this before in your previous tf-idf homework.
 (Think